Trade directory · Hilo metro · Hawaii

 Licensing Requirements

-Hawaii requires a C-33 Painting and Decorating contractor license for projects over $1,000.
-Must pass trade examination, have 4 years verifiable experience or combination of experience and education. $185 application fee, $85 examination fee.
-License renewal every 2 years with 10 hours continuing education.
+Hawaii requires C-33 Painting and Decorating Contractor License for projects over $1,000.
+Must pass trade exam and law/business exam.
+4 years experience or equivalent education required.
+License renewal every 2 years with continuing education requirements.

 §2